sinsinkun/webgpu-quickdraw/README.md

 - intakes uv buffer for VBO
 - intakes normal buffer for VBO
 - intakes texture for uv mapping
+- can output into textures for post processing

 <img src="public/screenshot2.png" width="600px" />